mindbat/track2-functional/Functional.md

 The first case (one element) is called the *base* cases: the function immediately retruns the answer, there is no "rest of the vector" to look at.
 Let's sketch out this case in code, assuming that 'f' is the predicate and 'v' is the vector: `(if (empty? (rest v)) (f (first v)) ....` (we don't know yet what gets returned in the case when the predicate is false).

-Note that the base case happens when there is only one element in the vector, and we check it by cehcking if the rest of the elements is empty.
+Note that the base case happens when there is only one element in the vector, and we check it by checking if the rest of the elements is empty.

 The second case is the so-called *recursive step*: it combines the result for the first element with the result of the same computation on the rest of them.
 This is where we will be calling the function recursively to determine if the predicate holds for all elements in the rest of the vector.
 Since our function works on any sequence of elements (by design), it will work on the rest of the elements of `v`.